nayitrix40/delivery-eta-prediction/reports/model_notes.md

 Before training, I removed 'Order_ID' (It's only a identifier and doesn't provide predictive value.
 Missing numerical values were imputed using the **median**, while missing categorical values were imputed using the **most frequent category**).
 Categorical variables (string) were encoded using **one-hot-encoding**.

 ## Evaluation
 The dataset was split into 80% training and 20% testing (as good practices of course).
-Model performance was evaluated using the next metrics:
+So, the model performance was evaluated using the metrics below:

 - MAE (Mean Absolute Error)
 - RMSE (Root Mean Squared Error)